davidrg/ckwin/README.md

 Future stuff to do:
 -------------------
-* Remove need for /noBool switch and #defines in kui code.
 * Restore use of fsetpos in ckofio.c (see function zfseek(CK_OFF_T) around line 5418)
 * Turn long long support back on (remove -DNOLONGLONG in makefile)